French Social Security

 - Social Security Optimisation

 Each household's circumstances are different, and the legislation is complex.
-We strongly recommend obtaining advice from qualified professionals in France - and we would be glad to assist.
+We strongly recommend obtaining advice from qualified professionals in France.

 French Social Security contributions enable residents to obtain generous benefits such as access to one of the world's best medical systems and some of the world's highest unemployment allowances.
 Understandably, this requires some of the world's highest contributions...